 Paid, automatic, bulk, or non-genuine interactions

-- Don’t buy, sell, or trade in account interactions — including follows, recommends, highlights, or responses
+- Buying, selling, or trading in accounts or account interactions — including views, reads, follows, claps, highlights, responses or other traffic

-- Don’t use services, apps, or arrangements that offer you more follows, recommends, or other interactions on your Medium account or content
+- Using services, apps, or arrangements that offer you more follows, claps, or other interactions on your Medium account or content

-- Don’t register accounts, post content, or interact with users or content automatically, systematically, or programmatically
+- Registering accounts, posting content, or interacting with users or content automatically, systematically, or programmatically

-If you find a post or account on Medium that violates these rules, please report it to us.
+If you find a post or account on Medium that violates these rules, please flag it in product.
 You can use this form to provide more detail or to report other conduct you believe violates our rules.
 Additionally, you can send us an email to email@example.com.

 If you break the rules

 We strive to be fair, but we reserve the right to suspend accounts or remove content, without notice, for any reason, particularly to protect our services, infrastructure, users, or community.
 If you attempt to evade suspension by creating new accounts or posts, we will suspend your new accounts and posts.

 Upon investigating or disabling content associated with your account, we will notify you, unless we believe your account is automated or operating in bad faith, or that notifying you is likely to cause, maintain or exacerbate harm to someone.